 There are two different types of home canning pressure canning, and hot water bath.
 This recipe will use a hot water bath but there are some foods that have to pressure canned to be safe to eat.
 If you would like to know more about pressure canning http://www.freshpreserving.com is a really good place to start.

 Used to can tomatoes, salsa, fruits, chutney, pie filling, jams, jelly, and preserves.

 What you will need

-So now you got everything what you need to do is
+So now you got everything that you need what you need to do is

 Wash jars, lids and seals in hot soapy water

 Prepare the food you plan on water canning

 Place jars lids in seals in simmering water for five minutes